EV and ICE novated leases are functionally different products

 This creates a genuine trade-off:

-lower income tax (and therefore cheaper lease), but often higher adjusted taxable income (and therefore worse outcomes for means-tested subsidies)
+cheaper lease, but often higher adjusted taxable income (and therefore worse outcomes for means-tested subsidies) -

-higher income tax (and therefore costlier lease), but typically little or no RFBA and hence a smaller impact on adjusted taxable income (often preserving means-tested benefits)
+costlier lease, but typically no RFBA (once structured with post-tax payment) and hence a smaller impact on adjusted taxable income (often better means-tested benefits)

 When ICE novated leases might still make sense